Journey 'Gentle' Iron Grape Tablets, 60 servings

-IMPORTANT: Prescription iron uses a different measurement scale – when you are asked to take 300 IU iron by your doctor, the true amount of iron is 60 mg elemental, and therefore 3 Journey Gentle Iron Grape Melts or 2 Journey Gentle Iron Capsules.
+IMPORTANT: Prescription iron uses a different measurement scale - when you are asked to take 300 IU iron by your doctor, the true amount of iron is 60 mg elemental or 3 Journey Gentle Iron Grape Melts.

 - Recommended by hematologists after IV iron raises critical levels